 - typically 2-3 mm in size but can be up to 1cm

-- haemorrhage may be evident due to focal rupture
+- haemorrhage may be present due to focal rupture

 Treatment and prognosis

 Polyarteritis nodosa is usually fatal if untreated, often as a result of progressive renal failure or gastrointestinal complications.
-Prompt treatment with corticosteroids and cyclophosphamide can results in remission, and a remission or cure able to be obtained in 90% of patients 3.
+Prompt treatment with corticosteroids and cyclophosphamide may result in remission, and a remission/cure can be achieved in 90% of patients 3.

 History and etymology